OpenFieldAutomation-OFA/teknic_hardware/README.md

 # teknic_hardware

-This package contains the [ros2_control](https://control.ros.org/master/index.html) hardware interface to control Teknic Clearpath SC servo motors with a `SystemInterface`.
+This package contains a [ros2_control](https://control.ros.org/master/index.html) hardware interface to control Teknic Clearpath SC servo motors with a `SystemInterface`.
 It was tested on a single CPM-SCSK-2321S-EQNA.

 > [!NOTE]
 > This interface only works if you have bought the "Advanced" firmware option and not "Basic".